johnkramorbhz/Scripts/unit_tests/CSE489/README.md

 `testTemplate.py` is the backend of the `./test.sh` in each Programming Assignment folder

 It is also available in the binary form, which is `testTemplate_bin`.
-I will manually update `testTemplate_bin` because `pyInstaller` does not create a static binary.
+You need `pyInstaller` & `staticx` to create a static binary that works on any Linux machines/servers.
+[Compile Guide](https://github.com/johnkramorbhz/Scripts/blob/master/unit_tests/CSE489/usage.md#re-compile-binary)

 It requires `python3` on CentOS 7 and later(e.g. Ubuntu 18.04 and later).
 If it does not work for whatever reason or you prefer one of the modes, find these lines in the `test.sh`